A fine Matrix chat app you can get to love

 x86_64 and arm64

 The AppImage needs FUSE 2.
-Most distros moved on to FUSE 3, so if it refuses to start, that's why.
-Grab the compat package with sudo apt install libfuse2 on Debian or Ubuntu, or fuse2 on Arch.
+If it refuses to start, that's usually the missing piece: sudo apt install libfuse2 on Debian or Ubuntu, fuse2 on Arch.

 πŸͺŸ Windows